 Stride Length: Impact on Comfort and Workout Effectiveness

-Stride length is arguably one of the most critical factors, as it directly affects the comfort and natural feel of your workout.
+Stride length is one of the most critical factors, as it directly affects the comfort and natural feel of your workout.
 A stride that is too short or too long for your height can lead to an uncomfortable, choppy motion, potentially causing strain or injury.
 Most ellipticals offer a fixed stride, typically between 18-20 inches, which suits a wide range of users.
 However, adjustable stride lengths, like those found on the NordicTrack Commercial 14.9, provide greater versatility, allowing multiple users of varying heights to find their ideal motion.
 This adjustability ensures a more natural and effective workout tailored to your body.

 Resistance Levels: Ensuring Suitability for All Fitness Levels